kieler/klassviz/README.md

 -----------

 Our development process is quite easy: the master branch is supposed to always be stable.
 All development takes place in feature branches.
 Once a feature is deemed stable enough, the code is merged into the master branch and thus gets shipped through the nightly builds.

+### Setting Up Your Development Environment
+You will first need an Eclipse installation to hack away on OpenKieler with.
+Since we have a shiny Oomph setup available, this turns out to be comparatively painless (note that our setup assumes that you have a GitHub account):

+1. Go to [this site](https://www.eclipse.org/downloads/index.php) and download the Eclipse Installer for your platform.
+You will find the links at the bottom of the "Try the Eclipse Installer" box.

+2. Start the installer.
+Click the Hamburger button at the top right corner and select Advanced Mode.
+Why?
+Because we're computer scientists, that's why!

+3. Next, we need to tell Oomph to get everything ready for OpenKieler development.
+Download our [Oomph setup file](https://raw.githubusercontent.com/OpenKieler/config/master/OpenKieler.setup), click the Plus button at the top right corner and add the setup file to the Github Projects catalog.
+Double-click the new OpenKieler entry.
+This will cause an item to appear in the table at the bottom of the window.
+Once you're done, click Next.

+3. Oomph now asks you to enter some more information.
+You can usually leave the settings as is, except for the Installation folder name.
+This will be the directory under which all your Eclipse installations installed with Oomph will appear, each in a separate sub-directory.
+Select a proper directory and click Next.

+5. If Oomph fails to clone our GitHub repository, this is probably due to Eclipse not finding your SSH key for GitHub.
+Fix it by going to the Eclipse preferences.
+You can manage your keys under General > Network Connections > SSH2.
+Once you have setup your SSH keys, let Oomph try again by selecting Perform Setup Tasks from the Help menu.